 When it comes to RV tires, it’s important to keep in mind that you are going to be moving around a lot of weight.
-Because of this you should consult a professional to have a look at your motorhome or RV trailer tires at the beginning of each camping season.
-A tire professional can tell you if your tires are safe, if they in proper working order, and if there are any adjustments or replacements that need to be made.
+Because of this, you should consult a professional to have a look at your motorhome or RV trailer tires at the beginning of each camping season.
+A tire professional can tell you if your tires are safe, if they are in proper working order, and if there are any adjustments or replacements that need to be made.

 2. Let’s Talk About Age

 I know it isn’t polite to talk about age, so I won’t ask what your age is.
 However, how old are your tires?
 Do you know?